koszulordie/mat/papers/papers.md

     * They are quite heterogeneous in terms of mathematical scope and accessibility.
 Please, mind to correctly tune the best balance between your interest in the topic and the mathematical difficulty.

     * You can propose papers from outside of the list.
-But then, please, agree with Ferran before moving forwards.
+But then, please, agree with the teacher before moving forwards.

-* You will be composing a short article addressed to your peers in which you present a problem that has been worked out by someone else, and provide a well worked out digest of their solution to the problem.
+* You will be composing a short article addressed to your peers in which you present a problem that has been worked out by someone else, and provide a digest of their solution to the problem.

 * Your main goal is that your readers learn not only about the main findings of the work, but also about the specific ideas playing a role behind the solution.
 In particular, you will not be shying away from the details.

 * In your article you will be answering the following questions: